 \begin{proposition} The Lagrangian for pure $\mathcal N=2$ SYM with simple compact gauge algebra $\mathfrak g$ involves of a $\mathfrak{g}$-non-abelian $\mathcal N=1$ vector superfield $V$ with supersymmetric field strength $W_\alpha$, and an $\mathcal N=1$ massless chiral superfield $\Phi$ in the adjoint representation of $\mathfrak{g}$.
 It reads:

 with the notation of \Cref{Eq:nonabeliankineticSUSY}, \Cref{eq:complexgaugecouplingYM} and \Cref{Eq:chargechiralN=1kinetic}. \end{proposition}

 $\mathcal N=2$ Maxwell theory is defined by a similar Lagrangian, however with $V$ an abelian $\mathcal N=1$ vector multiplet and $\Phi$ a massless neutral chiral superfield.
-Therefore, the structure of the Lagrangian changes accordingly: the term $e^{2g[V,\cdot]}$ in the chiral kinetic term disappears, the coupling $\tau$ becomes $\tau_M$ defined in \Cref{eq:defcomplexgaugecoupling}, and the normalization changes by $e^2/8\pi$ as in \Cref{Eq:abeliankineticSUSY}.
+Therefore, the structure of the Lagrangian changes accordingly: the term $\E^{2g[V,\cdot]}$ in the chiral kinetic term disappears, the coupling $\tau$ becomes $\tau_M$ defined in \Cref{eq:defcomplexgaugecoupling}, and the normalization changes by $e^2/8\pi$ as in \Cref{Eq:abeliankineticSUSY}.

-In \Cref{Eq:N=2gauge}, the trace is taken in the fundamental representation, where as in \Cref{Eq:nonabeliankineticSUSY} the generators $T^a$ of $\mathfrak g$ in this representation are normalized such that:
+In \Cref{Eq:N=2gauge}, $\tr$ is, as in \Cref{Eq:nonabeliankineticSUSY}, to be understood as a Killing form on $\mathfrak g$ with respect to which long roots have squared length two, and the generators $T^a$ of $\mathfrak g$ in this representation are normalized so that:

-This provides a non-degenerate metric on $\mathfrak g$, inducing an isomorphism between $\mathfrak g$ and its dual.
-The dual basis is given by $T_a=2\tr(T^a~\cdot)\in\mathfrak{g}^*$.
-That explains the term $2\tr$ in front on the second superspace integral in \Cref{Eq:N=2gauge}, as compared to \Cref{Eq:chargechiralN=1kinetic}.
-The commutators and anti-commutators in the component expansion follows from the fact that $\Phi$ transforms in the adjoint representation of $\mathfrak{g}$, e.g.:
+The non-degenerate metric $\tr$ on $\mathfrak g$ induces an isomorphism between $\mathfrak g$ and its dual, with dual basis $T_a=2\tr(T^a~\cdot)\in\mathfrak{g}^*$.
+That explains the term $2\tr$ in front on the second superspace integral in \Cref{Eq:N=2gauge}.
+The commutators and anti-commutators in the component expansion follows from the fact that $\Phi$ transforms in the adjoint representation:

-Moreover, if this Lagrangian were treated as an $\mathcal N=1$, the relative normalization of the terms could be chosen arbitrarily.
+Moreover, if this Lagrangian were treated as an $\mathcal N=1$ Lagrangian, the relative normalization of the terms would be free.
 However, $\mathcal N=2$ supersymmetry requires $\mathrm{SU}(2)_R$-invariance, which dictates that the kinetic terms for $\lambda$ and $\widetilde \lambda$ must have matching normalizations.
 This symmetry constraint uniquely fixes the relative normalization of the kinetic terms in the $\mathcal N=2$ Lagrangian.
 Additionally, due to $\mathrm{SU}(2)_R$ invariance, no superpotential term can be introduced for $\Phi$.